VideoXum: Cross-modal Visual and Textural Summarization of Videos: Related Work

 \subsection{Video Captioning}

-Video Captioning aims to automatically generate short descriptions for a video by understanding the action and event in a video, which can help retrieve videos efficiently through text queries.
-Existing benchmarks (e.g., YouCook2 \cite{zhou2018towards}, DiDeMo \cite{hendricks2018localizing}, MSR-VTT \cite{xu2016msr} ActivityNet Captions \cite{krishna2017dense}, VATEX \cite{wang2019vatex}, and MSVD\cite{chen-dolan-2011-collecting}) have helped to promote the ability of language models to generate reasonable captions for video.
-Benefiting from these large-scale datasets, many novel approaches are proposed and achieve state-of-the-art performance.
-MDVC \cite{iashin2020multi} utilizes audio and speech modalities to improve dense video captioning.
+Video Captioning aims to describe a video with text, which requires the capability of understanding actions and events.
+Existing benchmarks (e.g., MSVD~\cite{chen2011collecting}, YouCook~\cite{zhou2018towards}, MSR-VTT~\cite{xu2016msr}, and ActivityNet Captions \cite{krishna2017dense}) have helped to promote the ability of language models to generate reasonable captions for video.
+Benefiting from these human-annotated datasets, many novel approaches are proposed.
+Attention-based methods~\cite{yao2015describing,yan2019stat} employ attention mechanisms to help the model in associating relevant frames since not every frame in a video is equally important.
+DENSE~\cite{krishna2017dense} is an early attempt at dense video captioning, which detects events with an event proposal module and associates them with LSTM.
+Wang et al.~\cite{wang2018bidirectional} develop a bidirectional process to encode context for detecting event proposals.
+Moreover, Masked Transformer~\cite{zhou2018end} proposes a differentiable masking scheme to ensure consistency between event proposal and caption generation modules.